davdar/maam/writeup/paper.markdown

 In our framework we capture each flow property as a purely orthogonal parameter to the abstract interpreter.
-Flow properties will compose seamlessly with choices of call-site sensitivity, object-sensitivity, abstract garbage collection, mcfa a la Might et al, shape analysis, abstract domain, etc. Most importantly, we enable the analysis designer to _compartmentalize_ the flow sensitivity of each component in the abstract state space.
-Constructing an analysis which is flow-sensitive in the data-store and path-sensitive in the control-store is just as easy as constructing a single flow-property across the board.
+Flow properties will compose seamlessly with choices of call-site sensitivity, object sensitivity, abstract garbage collection, mcfa a la \citet{dvanhorn:Might2010Resolving}, shape analysis, abstract domain, etc. Most importantly, we empower the analysis designer to _compartmentalize_ the flow sensitivity of each component in the abstract state space.
+Constructing an analysis which is flow-sensitive in the data store and path-sensitive in the control store is just as easy as constructing a single flow property across the board, and one can alternate between them for free.

 # Analysis Parameters